 - If necessary, regrade your yard so that it slopes away from the foundation – You don’t want water draining toward and soaking into the soil around the foundation.

 - Clean your gutters regularly – If your gutters are chock full of dead leaves and other debris, water is likely to spill over the side of the house and soak the ground around the foundation.

 - Install downspout extensions – Downspouts are inexpensive and easy to install.
 They will carry water away from your foundation at least four feet before releasing it.

 - Install an underground downspout and pop-up emitter – Runoff flows into the underground downspout and toward the pop-up emitter situated somewhere in your yard, around 10 feet from the foundation.
 When the pop-up emitter is full of water, it pops up and releases the water away from the foundation.
 (When the pop-up emitter is empty, it sits flush with the ground and is barely visible.)

 - Don’t plant shrubs, flowers, etc., next to your foundation – They need water and you’re trying to avoid adding water to the soil around the foundation.

-If you’re trying to get rid of a musty smell in your basement and you’re in our service area in Nebraska, Iowa, Kansas, or Missouri, contact us today for a basement evaluation and waterproofing estimate.
+If you’re trying to get rid of a musty smell in your basement and you’re in our service area in Lincoln, Omaha, Grand Island, Kearney, Nebraska, Missouri, Iowa and parts of Northeastern Kansas, contact us today for a basement evaluation and waterproofing estimate.